GoekeLab/xpore/README.md

 Output files: `eventalign.hdf5`, `eventalign.log`, `data.json`, `data.index` , `data.readcount`, `data.log`

-4. Finally, now that the data are ready for estimating differential modification using `xpore-diffmod`.
-To call the differential modification between Hek293T_directRNA and Hek293T-METTL3-KO_directRNA, we can use the example confgiuration file `diffmod.yaml` by running
+4. Now that we have the  data ready for estimating differential modification using `xpore-diffmod`.
+To call the differential modification between HEK293T-METTL3-KO and HEK293T-WT, we can use the example confgiuration file `diffmod.yaml` by running

 ```sh
 $ xpore-diffmod --config_filepath ./tests/config/diffmod.yaml --n_processes 2 --save_table